talkable/talkable-docs/source/optional/converting_into_localization.rst

 Few benefits you get out of using Localizations:

-  1. It is extremely easy to set up an AB test if your copy is coded up as a Localizatio
+  1. It is extremely easy to set up an AB test if your copy is coded up as a Localization.
   2. For non-technical people it is easier to change the copy inside Localization Editor because they are afraid to code.

 1. Visit Campaign Editor: